Check our photo gallery to revisit the sights and sounds of previous World Music Series events.

 We are truly honored to have this wonderfully talented musician to spend two days on our campus teaching and performing for our students and our community!

 Open to all saxophone players and enthusiasts.
 Private lessons with Nikita Zimin also available (see registration form).
-Attendees are invited to have dinner with Mr. Zimin (not included) following the workshop/master class.
+A reception will be held immediately following the workshop/master class.

 Brazilian Drumming Performance & Workshop

 Dede Sampaio, Mark Walker and the Elmhurst College Percussion Ensemble

 Dedé Sampaio is an expert in all Brazilian music styles, including samba, bossa nova, baião, forró, pagôde, batucada, frêvo, afoché, maracatú, olodum, chôro and partido alto.
 Dedé gives concert, workshops, clinics, lectures, and master classes in schools throughout the country, exposing thousands of students to joyful Brazilian music while demonstrating the art of ensemble playing.